Public spaces protection order (PSPOs)

 Public space protection order: Alcohol

-Additional signs have been placed in Andover Town Centre to notify members of the public that the orders are in place.
-Individuals who break the prohibitions could receive a £100 penalty or may be liable for prosecution.
+Individuals who break the prohibitions of the PSPO could receive a £100 penalty or may be liable for prosecution.

 Public space protection order: Dogs

-After consultation the Council has renewed and slightly amended its Public Spaces Protection Order covering dog control.
-This Order, made on 16 June 2023, replaces a previous Public Spaces Protection Order made in 2020 and, in broad terms, the effect of this Public Spaces Protection Order is to:
+The Council has in force a Public Spaces Protection Order covering dog control and, in broad terms, the effect of this Public Spaces Protection Order is to:

 - Require every person in charge of a dog to pick up dog faeces after their dog fouls, and properly dispose of it – this applies to all public places to which the public have access (including all public parks, pavements, footpaths etc).